apache/cordova-docs/docs/en/1.7.0rc1/cordova/device/device.platform.md

 iPhone Quirks
 -------------

-All devices return `iPhone` as the platform.
-This is inaccurate because Apple has rebranded the iPhone operating system as `iOS`.
+The iPhone returns `iPhone` as the platform.
+The iPad returns `iPad` as the platform.
+In the simulator they will return `iPhone Simulator` and `iPad Simulator` respectively.
+These are inaccurate in all cases because Apple has rebranded the iPhone operating system as `iOS`.

 BlackBerry Quirks
 -----------------